Yoga for Beginners: Do’s & Don’ts For Your First Yoga Practice

 If you’re really hungry before your class, go for a small healthy smoothie, nothing else.

 If you’re a Yoga beginner, just take your time

-As anything else in life, it takes time to absorb the culture and mysticism of Yoga and its community.
+Like anything else in life, it takes time to absorb the culture and mysticism of Yoga and its community.
 Try to go with an open mind and not being judgmental of what you’ll find different.
-If you’re only curious, watch some videos before you go and see what you can expect of a Yoga practice.
+If you’re only curious, watch some videos before you go and see what you can expect of Yoga practice.

 The most important fact is that Yoga has to resonate with you and with what you’re looking for.
-It is a self awareness activity in which you’ll learn a lot about your body and mind.
+It is a self-awareness activity in which you’ll learn a lot about your body and mind.

 Once you’re practicing regularly, you’ll find like-minded people, who probably share similar values and interests.
 You’ll feel a sense of belonging and being together.